strangequarkkk/BB84-Protocol-for-QKD/README.md

-# Quantum Key Distribution using the BB84 Protocol
+# Quantum Key Distribution using the BB84 Protocol in Python

 Python libraries used: Numpy, Matplotlib, Qiskit.